Rexter-DS/Rexter-DS.github.io/projects/robotics2017.md

 Every year the competition theme is different which means that teams must build different robots because each theme are wildly different from each other.

-## My experience as a student in the team
+## My experience as a student in the team.

 My experience as a high school participant in the team was amazing to put it simply.
 It was where I found my passion for programming because I was part of a small team that programmed as well as wired the different components onto the robot that our team built.
 Although I did not like the hardware side of it, I did very much enjoy the software side because of how complex the code could get over the weeks.
 It was also where I learned C++ as well as some Java.

+## Present FRC involvement.

+Since I graduated, I am still currently in contact with my old team as a volunteer mentor.
+I help out when I have time with teaching students on how components work and how they are all wired up together.
+I also help out with the programming aspect by teaching the students what I know about C++ and Java.